HJBowers/To_Do_List/README.md

 ## Specifications
 [ToDo List](https://curriculum.learnersguild.org/Phases/Practice/Modules/To-Do-List/):
+  - [x] Backend uses Node.js and Express.
+  - [x] App persists tasks in a database.
   - [x] Users can sign in/out.
   - [x] Users cannot access any pages without signing in first.
+  - [x] Going to the Home Page (http://localhost:3000/) should let you see all the lists
+  - [x] Going to a list detail page should show all the tasks for that list
   - [x] Users can create lists without page refresh.
-  - [x] Navbar shows signin on the signup page, and visa versa.
-  - [x] Navbar shows logout when user has signed in.
+  - [ ] Adding a list should add a new list in the database, and redirect to the created list
   - [ ] Users can delete unwanted lists without page refresh.
+  - [ ] Clicking on the Delete button for a list should delete the list without refreshing the page
   - [x] Users can create tasks without page refresh.
-  - [ ] Users can delete unwanted tasks without page refresh.
+  - [x] Users can delete unwanted tasks without page refresh.
   - [ ] Users can edit the text on existing tasks without page refresh.
   - [ ] Users can check tasks off as completed without page refresh.
   - [ ] UI renders tasks differently when they are completed (using a checkbox or some other indicator).
   - [ ] User can change the order that tasks are listed.
-  - [ ] When an error occurs, the user is notified with an alert message.
+  - [ ] Searching should show all the lists and tasks which match the search string
-  - [x] Backend uses Node.js and Express.
+  - [x] Navbar shows signin on the signup page, and visa versa.
-  - [x] App persists tasks in a database.
-  - [ ] App has been deployed.
+  - [x] Navbar shows logout when user has signed in.

 ## Implementation Plan
 [ToDo List](https://curriculum.learnersguild.org/Phases/Practice/Modules/To-Do-List/):